Japanese snack dishes - Okonomiyaki, Takoyaki

 After both sides are fried, a lot of thick Worcestershire sauce are spread on it.

-It is the Kansai-style Okonomiyaki.
+This is the Kansai-style Okonomiyaki.

 You can eat it slicing with a metal spatula.